Massed German formations return attacking airfields in the south and south-east.

 Luftwaffe Fighter Losses and Notable Casualties

 Over Portsmouth, JG 2 lost three Bf 109s, including Oblt.
-Rudolf Möllerfriedrich of 6./JG 2, who was reported missing.
-Two more fighters crash-landed at Cherbourg, both pilots wounded.
-A Heinkel He 111 from KGr 100, conducting its first daylight pathfinder mission, was also lost.
+Rudolf Möller-Friedrich of 6./JG 2, who was reported missing.
+Two further fighters crash-landed at Cherbourg, both pilots wounded.
+A Heinkel He 111 of KGr 100, conducting its first daylight pathfinder mission, was also lost.

 Enemy Action by Night

-German activity during the night of 18/19 August was limited compared to the daytime assault.
-Raids were largely harassing in nature.
-A few bombs were dropped near RAF Dunkirk and Grantham between 22:00 and 23:30.
-Aircraft were also tracked across East Anglia and the Thames Estuary, likely involved in minelaying.
-South Wales and the West Midlands were visited by around a dozen raids between 21:00 and 02:00.
-At 02:25, an isolated incursion near Skegness marked the final contact of the night.
-These sporadic raids caused negligible damage but forced RAF night-fighters to remain on alert.
+German activity during the night of 18/19 August was limited compared to the scale of the daytime assault, with operations largely confined to scattered harassing raids.
+A few bombs were dropped near RAF Dunkirk and Grantham between 22:00 and 23:30 hours, while aircraft were tracked over East Anglia and the Thames Estuary, likely engaged in minelaying.
+South Wales and the West Midlands were visited by around a dozen raids between 21:00 and 02:00 hours.

 Summary